ashumeow/whatever/teaching.md

 Money is survival..
 ```
 ```
-But, i will never become a professor for few reasons,
+But, i will never ever become a professor for few reasons,

 (i) In whole academics,
 Students laugh/poke fun/scream of my scary face/weird walking.